Minijump/Squirrel/README.md

 ### To do

 ### To Fix
-* navbar glitch: (only sometimes), when page load it reopens/close directly
+* navbar glitch: when clicking on a nav element, it looks like the text/icon/... css transition is executed before the navbar folds

 ### To do MVP
 * Add actions + tours on actions